A brand is viewed with two different perspective –

 Importance of Brand Identity

 While brand identity is the outward expression of the brand, brand image is how the customers perceive it.
 Having an identity is really important for the business as it gives rise to brand image.
 However, it’s a task for the marketer to make customers form an image of the brand which is similar to its identity.

 Consistency is the most important aspect of branding and brand identity is what gives rise to consistency.
 Developing a consistent outward expression is important to be perceived in a way brand wants.

-A brand identity is the visual representation tool to express the brand’s personality.
+A brand identity is the visual identity and representation tool to express the brand’s personality.